 ~ Synopsis from goodreads

 When I accepted this book for review, I knew it had the potential to be a corker.
-I mean this is probably one of the most exciting real-life international conspiracies to have happened during my life time.
-I still remember that day in December when I woke up and saw the most fantastic headlines splashed across all the newspapers and getting totally excited by the whole thing.
+I mean, this is probably one of the most exciting real-life international conspiracies to have happened during my lifetime.
+I still remember that day in December when I woke up and saw the most fantastic headlines splashed across all the newspapers and got totally excited by the whole thing.

 To say I was disappointed would be an understatement.
 Getting through that first chapter was a real hard slog.